YangJAT/HCA/README.md

 # dataintg <- dataimmu
 ```

-After running, the Seurat object will include celltype_sig2, representing the annotation results.
+After running, the Seurat object will contain a column labeled "celltype_sig2," representing the annotation results.

  <br>